dillydill123/inventory-setups/README.md

 ##### Variation Difference

 Enabling this will cause a slot to become highlighted if the item in the player's inventory or equipment doesn't match the corresponding slot in the setup being viewed, even if it is very close.
 An example of this are rings of dueling.
 By default, a ring of dueling(8) will be considered the same as a ring of dueling(1).
 Enabling variation difference will make them distinct for the purposes of highlighting.
+This is useful if you are using bank filtering and you don't want all doses of potions to show up when gearing up.

 ##### Unordered Highlighting